Azure-Samples/azure-ai/readme_py.md

 # Azure AI Hub for Python Developers
 Welcome to a hub for the Azure AI Python developer community!
 This readme includes links to a curated list of the official Microsoft SDKs, Samples and other guidance around Azure OpenAI and other Cognitive Services.
 The [Discussions](https://github.com/Azure-Samples/azure-ai/discussions) tab is an opportunity for you to talk directly to the Microsoft Product teams working on Azure AI and share/learn from other developers like yourself.

+We include both complete E2E solutions around your top scenarios, as well as building blocks targeted at specific use cases.
 ## Table of Contents  ✨🆕

 - [Azure AI Reference Templates](#azure-ai-reference-templates)🆕